CALL FOR PRESENTATIONS IS NOW CLOSED!

-Join us in presenting a cutting edge content at the 4th biennial Housing First Partners Conference in Denver, Colorado.
-This three-day conference (and pre-conference) will feature workshops, plenaries, and inspiring discussions with providers, researchers, policy makers and those with lived experience, all of whom are passionately engaged in ending chronic homelessness.
+Join us and our many partners in presenting your ideas, experience, best practices and research at the 5th biennial Housing First Partners Conference in Seattle, Washington on March 16-19, 2020.
+This three-day conference (and pre-conference) will feature workshops, plenaries, and inspiring discussions with providers, researchers, policy makers and those with lived experience, all of whom are passionately engaged in ending homelessness.

 Submitting a Proposal

-Deadline for submission of proposals for presentations is extended to October 3, 2017.
+Deadline for submission of proposals for presentations is July 26, 2019.

-Notification of acceptance will be made on November 30, 2017.
+Notification of acceptance will be made by mid-October 2019.

-Click here for a printable guide to online submission.
-You may make multiple submissions, however please submit one for each submission.
+Click here for the Call for Presentations brochure.
+You may make multiple submissions, however please submit one for each presentation.

-- As a presenter at HFPC 2018, you will gain visibility and recognition as a leader in the field and will have the opportunity to engage with other expert providers, researchers and consumers working on the many different facets of Housing First.
+As a presenter at HFPC 2020, you will gain visibility and recognition as a leader in the field and will have the opportunity to engage with other expert providers, researchers, policy makers and consumers working on the many different facets of Housing First.

-- All workshops will run for 50 minutes: at least half of the time must be reserved for interactive dialogues with attendees .
+All workshops will run for 50 minutes: at least half of the time must be reserved for dialogue with attendees.